 Unlike the walls of Kano, The Walls of Benin is located in Benin City Edo State.
 However, it was also built as a defense for the capital of the Kingdom of Benin.
 Considered as the largest artificial structure, its construction started in the 800 and was completed around the mid 15th century.

-Idanre Hills is a valley with high plain with magnificent inselbergs that are about 3,000 feet above the sea level.
-It was listed as a UNESCO World Heritage site in 2007 and has attracted a lot of tourist overtime.
+Idanre Hills is a hill and valley setup that has a high plain with magnificent inselbergs that are about 3,000 feet above the sea level.
+It was listed as a UNESCO World Heritage site in 2007 and has attracted a lot of tourists over time.

 8. Surame Cultural Landscape

 Surame is an ancient city located in Sokoto State.
-It was created by Muhammadu Kanta Sarkin Kebbi in the 16th century and was later abandoned in the `1700.
-Also, it is regarded as one of the world’s wonders of the human civilization, ingenuity, and creativity.
+It was created by Muhammadu Kanta Sarkin Kebbi in the 16th century and was later abandoned in the 1700s.
+Also, it is regarded as one of the world’s wonders of human civilization, ingenuity, and creativity.

 light sleeper, heavy dreamer.